jonfryd/ImageClustering/README.md

 by using a pipeline starting with image feature extraction techniques, then calculate dissimilarity between those features and finally perform classification using a [self-organizing map for clustering](http://somlib.gforge.inria.fr/).

-A couple of features which be useful such as multi-threaded processing and distributing work over the network to different nodes.
-It also comes with a basic Swing UI:
+The code comes with a couple of nifty features such as multi-threaded processing and distributing work over the network to different nodes.
+Also, it has a basic Swing UI:

 <img src="ui.jpg" alt="ImageClustering Swing UI" width="586" height="310"/>